shuva10v/opencity-dymamodb-ingester/README.md

 # OpenCity DynamoDB uploader

-The project uploads [Open City Model database](https://github.com/opencitymodel/opencitymodel) to DynamoDB with EMR, Kinesis and Lambda.
+The project uploads [Open City Model database](https://github.com/opencitymodel/opencitymodel) and [Open Street Maps](https://docs.opendata.aws/osm-pds/readme.html) to DynamoDB with EMR, Kinesis and Lambda.
+It also provides PoC web application to perform geospatial requests, view buildings and add tags on it.

 How it works: